electrikmilk/cherrilang.org/language/standard/documents.md

 ### Open File

-Open given file in the default app, or prompt the user to pick a app to open the file in.
+Open the given file in the default app, or prompt the user to pick an app to open the file in.

 ```
-openFile(file,prompt)
+openFile(file,prompt=false)
 ```

-`prompt` is a boolean, the default value is `false`.

 ## Network

 ### Connect to Server

-Connect to server at `url`.
+Connect to the server at `url`.

 ```
 connectToServer(url)